NeuroTechX/bci-workshop/INSTRUCTIONS.md

 * [`pylsl`](https://pypi.python.org/pypi/pylsl): the Python interface to the [Lab Streaming Layer](https://github.com/sccn/labstreaminglayer) (LSL), a protocol for real-time streaming of time series data over a network.
 * [`muse-lsl`](https://github.com/alexandrebarachant/muse-lsl): a pure-Python library to connect to a Muse headband and stream data using `pylsl`,
 * [`scikit-learn`](http://scikit-learn.org/stable/): a machine learning library.
-* [`pyZMQ`](https://zeromq.github.io/pyzmq/): the Python binding for ZMQ, a simple communication library.

 To install Python 3, and some of the required packages, we suggest you download and install the [Anaconda distribution](http://continuum.io/downloads).
-Anaconda is a Python distribution that includes Python 3.6 (in case of Anaconda 3), most of the packages we will need for the workshop (as well as plenty other useful packages), and [Spyder](https://pythonhosted.org/spyder/), a great IDE for scientific computing in Python.
+Anaconda is a Python distribution that includes Python 3.6 (in the case of Anaconda 3), most of the packages we will need for the workshop (as well as plenty other useful packages), and [Spyder](https://pythonhosted.org/spyder/), a great IDE for scientific computing in Python.

 #### (1) Installation of Python with Anaconda (recommended)

 1. Download the [Anaconda graphical installer](http://continuum.io/downloads) (if your OS version is 32-bit, make sure to download the 32-bit installer).
 2. Follow the instructions to install.

-This installs Python, Spyder and some of the packages we will need for the workshop (`scikit-learn` and `pyZMQ`).
+This installs Python, Spyder and some of the packages we will need for the workshop (`numpy`, `matplotlib` and `scikit-learn`).

 #### (2) Individual installation of Python and packages (optional)